DevBitPro/urlQRCode/README.md

 # Project Name

-A Simple Node.js Application for Generating PNG and URL.txt
+A Simple Node.js Application for Generating QR Code for URL

 ## Description